thinkverse/taskord/README.md

 1. Fork the project, ie. https://gitlab.com/taskord/taskord/-/forks/new
 2. Clone your forked repository, ie. `git clone https://gitlab.com/<your-username>/taskord.git`
-3. Create your Feature Branch (git checkout -b AmazingFeature)
+3. Create your Feature Branch (`git checkout -b AmazingFeature`)
-4. Commit your changes (git commit -m 'Add some AmazingFeature)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature`)
-5. Push to the Branch (git push origin AmazingFeature)
+5. Push to the Branch (`git push origin AmazingFeature`)
-6. Open a Pull Request
+6. Open a Merge Request

 ## Standard Installation

 1. Make sure all the prerequisites are installed.
-2. Set up your environment variables/secrets in `.env` file
+2. Set up your environment variables/secrets in the `.env` file
     ```sh
     cp .env.example .env
     ```
-3. Create free [Mailtrap](https://mailtrap.io) account, get email credentials and fill it in `.env` file
+3. Create a free [Mailtrap](https://mailtrap.io) account, get your email credentials and fill it in the `.env` file
-4. Run the below commands to install Taskord
+4. Run the commands below to install Taskord
     ```sh
     # Install Composer Dependencies
     composer install